My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 In its most traditional form, families share daily Bible readings and light a candle each Sunday.
 Of course, traditions surrounding this vary widely from family to family.

 Of course, I continued the same tradition with my kids.
 One of the first gifts I asked for as a pregnant mom was an advent calendar.
-I found this cute nativity kids advent calendar I fell in love with.
+My mom gave me a cute nativity Advent calender with little boxes for each day.
 Inside the box each day was a figure to help tell the story of Jesus’ birth.
 It was beautiful!

 While it’s true that it is a nativity scene we are building, it’s also true that the focus was pretty shallow.
-So I purposed to combine the parts I cherished with a deeper focus and created a kids advent calendar reading plan.
+So I purposed to combine the parts I cherished with a deeper focus, and over the years we created two different, but equally exciting, kids’ advent calendar Bible studies.
+One focuses on fitting together all the pieces of Jesus’s life to show God’s redemptive story for our lives, and the other dives into several beloved Christmas hymns, looking at them alongside Scripture to deepen our joy and worship during this season.

 Favorite Kids Advent Calendar Ideas